Pavanija/Digital_logic_simulator/README.md

 ## Verification
 The accuracy of the  Logic Simulator output is verified by comparing its results with manual analysis output for combinational logc circuits.
-The results ensured that the simulator functions correctly and produces expected results
+The results ensured that the simulator functions correctly and produces expected output